-The cost of our fertilizer product inventories is determined under the first-in, first-out (FIFO) method.
-Our FIFO inventories are carried at the lower of cost or net realizable value.
+The cost of our fertilizer product inventories is determined under the first-in, first-out ("FIFO") method and our FIFO inventories are carried at the lower of cost or net realizable value.
 We compare the estimated realizable value of inventories to their cost by product at each of our facilities.
 Depending on inventory levels, the per-ton realizable value of our fertilizer products is estimated using pricing on in-transit orders, pricing for open, fixed-price orders that have not shipped, and, if volumes remain unaccounted for, current management pricing estimates for fertilizer products.
 Management's estimate for current pricing reflects up-to-date pricing in each facility's market as of the end of each reporting period.
 Reductions to selling prices for unreimbursed freight costs are included to arrive at net realizable value, as applicable.
-During the years ended December 31, 2022 and December 31, 2021, there were no adjustments.
-For the year ended December 31, 2020, we recognized a loss of \$0.7 million in inventory to reflect its net realizable value.
+There were no inventory adjustments recognized during the years ended December 31, 2023, 2022, and 2021.
 Due to the amount and variability in volume of fertilizer product inventories maintained, changes in production costs, and the volatility of market pricing for fertilizer products, losses recognized to reflect fertilizer product inventories at the lower of cost or net realizable value could have a material impact on the Partnership's results of operations.